MicrosoftDocs/customer-insights/ci-docs/data/faqs-dialog-data.md

 ## What is dialog with data?

-Dialog with data is a Copilot generative-AI feature that lets you ask questions in natural language to quickly generate insights about your customers.
+Dialog with data lets you ask questions in natural language and uses Copilot in Customer Insights - Data to answer them and generate insights.

 ## What are the feature’s capabilities?

 Dialog with data can help you:

-- Ask questions to generate insights about your customer’s profiles, such as understanding the gender distribution of your customers
+- Ask questions to generate insights about your customer’s profiles, such as understanding the gender distribution of your customers.

-- Ask questions to generate insights about your customer’s preferences, behaviors, transactions, such as identifying where your highest-value customers live
+- Ask questions to generate insights about your customer’s preferences, behaviors, transactions, such as identifying where your highest-value customers live.

-- Get more information on your customers that's automatically generated related to the question you asked to help you uncover more insights about customers
+- Get more information on your customers that's automatically generated related to the question you asked to help you uncover more insights about customers.

-- Get automatically generated suggested questions to enable deeper exploration even beyond your original question
+- Get automatically generated suggested questions to enable deeper exploration even beyond your original question.

-- Verify AI-generated results with a SQL statement and associated natural language explanation so you can easily understand what tables, columns, and attributes were used to produce results
+- Verify AI-generated results with a SQL statement and associated natural language explanation so you can easily understand what tables, columns, and attributes were used to produce results.

 ## What is the feature’s intended use?